lpsinger/gwcelery/doc/design.rst

 Eternal tasks
 -------------

-GWCelery has a couple long-running tasks that do not return because they have to keep open a persistent connection with some external service.
+GWCelery has a few long-running tasks that do not return because they have to keep open a persistent connection with some external service.
 These tasks are subclasses of :class:`celery_eternal.EternalTask` or :class:`celery_eternal.EternalProcessTask`.

 *  :meth:`gwcelery.tasks.gcn.broker`